ArfatSalman/ArfatSalman/README.md

 ### Hi there 👋

 I am Arfat Salman.
-I love to make stuff in JavaScript, React and Node.js.
+I love making stuff in JavaScript, React and Node.js.
 I also like teaching computer science and exploring different programming langauges and paradigms.

 - 📫 How to reach me: https://twitter.com/salman_arfat